LABOR AND EMPLOYMENT / PERSONAL INJURY ATTORNEYS IN ANAHEIM, ORANGE COUNTY, LONG BEACH

 Eldessouky Law: Employment Law Practice Areas

-Our employment law attorney in Anaheim, Orange County, CA, Mohamed Eldessouky, believes in making a difference in our clients’ lives.
+Our employment law attorney in Anaheim, Orange County, Long Beach, CA, Mohamed Eldessouky, believes in making a difference in our clients’ lives.
 During our initial, free consultations, our prospective clients often feel lost, angry, and depressed.
 After a significantly belittling incident occurs in the workplace, our clients’ confidence is shattered, and the path forward is confusing and upsetting.